A cough after coronavirus

 - Suck boiled sweets (but not menthol sweets).

 - Breathe in and out through your nose.

 - Try to stay calm and continue your usual physical, work and social activities and routines.

 - If you focus on something you enjoy, this can distract you from the need to cough.

-- Most people will be more concerned about you, rather than finding your cough troublesome.
+- Most people will be concerned about you rather than find your cough troublesome.

 Resource number: 5122/VER1